 All reading dates are tentative and will be confirmed in class.

-You should consider this a minimum of what you should be
+You should consider the assigned papers a minimum of what you should be

 reading for this class.
 Feel free to explore on the Web or otherwise

-(additional suggested readings will be listed as well).
+(and additional suggested readings for each topic will be listed as well).
 We are just

 touching the surface of these topics; there's much more out there.